 Additional WordPress Features

-- One of the most useful features of WordPress is that it enables you to create websites that are automatically responsive.
-With its responsive mode, you can test and see how your website looks on desktop, tablet and mobile.
+• One of the most useful features of WordPress is that it enables you to create websites that are automatically responsive.

-- WordPress supports numerous media files like images, videos, documents and audio.
 You can expect to upload common files like .jpg, .png, .gif .pdf, .doc, .pptx, .mp3, .m4a, .mp4, .mov, .wmv, and .avi.
-Along with some obscure file types like .odt, .key, .ogg, and .3gp.

 Likewise, even some file formats like SVG that aren’t allowed have provisions to get around and be safely uploaded on WordPress.

-Note: While WordPress supports pretty much any type of media, you still need to follow the rules and only legally use media that’s either owned by you, open for free download, or usable when credit is given.
+Note: While WordPress supports pretty much any type of media, you still need to follow the rules and only use media that’s either owned by you, open for free download, or usable when credit is given.

-- The WordPress code complies with the W3C standards.
-This means that your WordPress website will work on any browser as well as maintain forward compatibility with the next generation of browsers.
-You will be able to use Google Chrome, Mozilla Firefox, Safari, Edge or Opera and etc.
+• The WordPress code complies with the W3C standards.
+This means that your WordPress website will work on any browser and maintain forward compatibility with the next generation of browsers.

-- WordPress is very easy to install and upgrade.
+• WordPress is very easy to install and upgrade.
 All you need to do for the installation is create a database and run the WordPress files.

 Is WordPress Still Relevant?

-Despite the growing competition, WordPress still remains a prevalent choice for individuals and businesses alike due to its user-friendly interface, robust plugin ecosystem, and extensive customization options.
+Despite the growing competition, WordPress remains a prevalent choice for individuals and businesses alike due to its user-friendly interface, robust plugin ecosystem, and extensive customization options.

 The availability of numerous themes and templates, as well as the extensive developer community, contribute to its enduring popularity.